 A possible clue to the modellers' error may lie in the study of hard shelled marine animals, such as the chambered nautilus which has been around for about 400 million years.
 If the amount of CO2 in today's sea water is doubled, it becomes too acid for such creatures to live.
 (That includes all molluscs and corals.)
 Something was different 100 million years ago, and the only reasonable possibility is the effect of living things.
 Can existing ocean life increase its metabolism of CO2 sufficiently to keep oceanic acidity low with higher atmospheric levels, even with a different ecology than that of today?
 Or, were effectively different species with different biochemistry doing the job 100 million years ago?
 Ice core studies suggest that biological adaptation to changing CO2 levels requires tens of thousands of years or more, so radiation of existing ocean species into new species may be required for a return to the past.

 One of the certain effects of global warming will be a rise in mean sea level.
 Warming will increase the volume of the seas due to thermal expansion, and via a reduction in extent of mountain snow cover and land based polar ice caps.
 Over the last 100 years, mean sea level has risen by 10-25 cm.
-Current estimates are that the rate will triple during this century due to positive feedback effects.
-When sea ice melts due to rising temperature, the absorption of solar radiation increases, a positive feedback that further increases temperature.
+Current estimates are that the rate will increase during this century due to positive feedback effects.
+When sea ice melts due to rising temperature, the absorption of solar radiation by dark water increases, a positive feedback that further increases temperature.
 Glaciers are moving faster than during the past century, probably due to lubrication by their own melt water.
 They end up in the sea faster, so melt faster.
 This has happened before in Earth's history - about 81000 years ago, sea level was changing at a meter per 50 years (Doral et.al., Science 263.5148.796).

 Planning based on facts would immediately stop all permanent construction less than 50 cm above current storm surge sea levels.
 In short, stop investing in future catastrophes such as New Orleans.
 Coastal scientists generally agree that mean sea level was 6 m higher than today during the last interglacial period; there is evidence for a 20 m rise during an earlier interglacial.
 Sensible planning would aim to move coastal cities around the world to 1 m above current peak sea levels by 2100, and to an additional meter higher each century after that.
 Such movement will be impossible for some countries; for example, almost all of Bangladesh is less than 2 m above current sea level.
-Worldwide, about 500 million people will be displaced by a 1 m rise in sea level.
+Worldwide, perhaps 500 million people will be displaced by a 1 m rise in sea level.
 About 100 million of these will have nowhere left to go in their own country.

 Planning based on facts must provide for the displacement as refugees of about 1 million people globally per year for the foreseeable future, due to sea level rise.

 We have to start now.
-It will take several generations to redirect societal habits and investment as pervasive as the ethos of perpetual growth in energy usage has become.
+It will take many generations to redirect societal habits and investment as pervasive as the ethos of perpetual growth in energy usage has become.
 There is no quick fix to our carbon emissions.

 other notes on physics